-In the major cities, most expatriates will want to seek medical care from the private medical system, which is quite good.
+In the major cities, most expatriates will want to seek medical care from the private medical system, which is quite good visit our page healthcare system in China for more information.
 Moreover, some of the hospitals can rival what is found in the West.
 You can often expect first-class service and support at most hospitals in China.
 But it comes at a high price, and insurers have to price this into their rates for expatriates in China.

 Is Healthcare Free in China for Expats?

 The short answer is maybe.
 The healthcare systems in China often provide basic coverage for Chinese nationals and, in many cases, expatriates as well.
 But it will be at public hospitals that most expats will not want to visit.
 If your employer provides healthcare there, great.
 But it probably won’t cover you outside of China, which is a big problem for most global citizens.

 How Much to go to a Doctor in China?

 It can often be quite inexpensive to go to a GP in China, maybe $25 or $50.
 But again, the doctors who treat expatriates are most likely to charge a lot more.
 A specialist visit for a foreigner can also be quite expensive.

 Is there a Shortage of Care in China?

 According to the World Health Organization, China has one medical doctor for every 6,666 people compared with the international standard of one for every 1500 to 2000 people.
 It is quite common for Chinese nationals in China to go to a specialist or hospital for minor conditions, such as a fever or headache.
 Additionally, they request for expensive tests and medications.
 As a result, it can tax the medical system and make accessing care more difficult.
 Local nationals can get quite upset when they are not able to obtain care.
 Sometimes, they become violent towards doctors and nurses.